-Surfing is one of the oldest sports, which requires its participants to be athletic and possess the ability to understand the flow of nature.
+Surfing is one of the oldest sports in the world.
+It requires its participants to be athletic and to understand the flow of nature.

-The sport of surfing or wave sliding originated in Western Polynesia more than 3000 years ago.
-The first incident of surfing was reported in 1769 by Joseph Banks on the HMS Endeavor, during the first voyage of Captain James Cook.
-History has suggested that the original surfers of our times were Fishermen, because they rode the waves in order to secure their catches for the day.
+The sport of surfing, also known as wave sliding, originated in Western Polynesia more than 3,000 years ago.
+The first written description of surfing was recorded in 1769 by Joseph Banks on the HMS Endeavor during the first voyage of Captain James Cook.
+History has suggested that the original surfers were fishermen who rode the waves to secure their catches for the day.

-Surfing began as part of the Polynesian culture with Hawaiians considering it to be the sport of Kings.
-For many Hawaiians surfing was more than just a hobby or an athletic event.
-It was an art which eventually became an integral part of the Hawaiian culture and lifestyle.
+Hawaiians considered surfing to be the “Sport of Kings.”
+It was more than a hobby or athletic event.
+It was an art, which eventually became an integral part of the Hawaiian culture and lifestyle.

-"He 'e nalu" also known as wave sliding was usually associated with upper class Hawaiians, who gained respect through mastering "wave riding" on their surfing expeditions.
-During earlier times in Hawaiian history surf boards defined one's place in society.
-The sport was never undertaken without the surfers praying to gods for protection and strength from the boisterous sea.
-There were three types of trees that were used to make boards, Koa, 'Ula and Wiliwili.
-Once the tree was chosen, the surfer would enlist a craftsperson from the village to dig the tree out and place fish in the hole as an offering to the gods.
+Three types of trees that were used to make boards: the Koa, the ‘Ula and the Wiliwili.
+Once the tree was chosen, the surfer would enlist a craftsperson from the village to dig the tree out and place fish in the hole remaining as an offering to the gods.

-Jamaica also has a prominent Surfing Association which boasts professional surfers such as, Imani Wilmot, (The first daughter of Surfing), Jacquiann Lawton-Yearwood, Natali Zenny, Elim and Esther Becford, Cecil Ward, Steve Solomon, Dennis Piggot, Leighton Powell, Paul Blades, and Tim "Apache" Chin Yee.
+Jamaica has a prominent surfing association, which boasts professional surfers including Imani Wilmot, the “first daughter” of surfing; Jacquiann Lawton-Yearwood, Natali Zenny, Elim and Esther Becford, Cecil Ward, Steve Solomon, Dennis Piggot, Leighton Powell, Paul Blades, and Tim “Apache” Chin Yee.

-Jamaica's surf season lasts approximately eight months and The Jamaica Surfing Association holds competitions on Boston Beach in Portland as well as in St. Thomas.
-Their upcoming event, The 2011 Makka Pro Surfing Festival, will be held on July 29th-30th at Makka Surfing Beach, Southhaven, Yallas, St. Thomas.
-The two day tournament promises riveting competition and exhilarating entertainment for all.
+Jamaica’s surf season lasts approximately eight months.
+The Jamaica Surfing Association holds competitions on Boston Beach in Portland and in St. Thomas.
+One of the most popular events is the Makka Pro Surfing Festival held at Makka Surfing Beach, Southhaven, Yallas, St. Thomas.

-The Jamaica Surfing Association and The Jamnesia Surf Club currently conducts surfing camps for girls and young children.
-Their "Surf Like a Girl!"
-Camp is hosted by Jamaica's Female Surfing Champion, Imani Wilmot.
+The Jamaica Surfing Association and the Jamnesia Surf Club conduct surfing camps for girls and young children.
+Their “Surf Like a Girl!”
+Camp is hosted by Jamaica’s Female Surfing Champion, Imani Wilmot.